Property Saviour logo

 How about if you can sell your property as it is anywhere in England or Wales with a guaranteed cash offer?

-Selling your house at auction might seem like the best way to get a quick sale, especially if the property has troublesome issues like subsidence, dry rot, fire damage or flooding.
-However, for inexperienced property owners, it can be a stressful process with an uncertain outcome.
+On paper, selling your house at auction may seem like a good idea, particularly if you own a problematic problem with subsidence, dry rot, fire damage or flooding.
+However, for inexperienced sellers, it can be a stressful process with an uncertain outcome.

 If you have seen BBC’s Home Under The Hammer TV program, you will be familiar with the process for auctions.
 You may not be aware that to get potential buyers excited, the property needs to have a really low guide price.